xinyzhang9/friend-circles/README.md

 - team: Mongoose
 - Contributor: Xinyang(xinyzhang9@gmail.com)
 - description: vivid visulization of the real-time friend-circles of our users.
-- stack: Angular, Express, NodeJS, d3.js, MongoDB
+- stack: Angular, Express, NodeJS, d3.js, MongoDB, nginx

 > **Note:** The data we use may be fake.
 For now we are not recommending user input real data.
 >